While the guitar is almost synonymous with rock and pop music, there’s no question that rock and pop music wouldn’t be the same without the piano.

 Maybe it’s the way the keys can be played to create so many different sounds, or maybe it’s the fact that a great piano player can evoke so much emotion in a song.

 Whatever the reason, some of the biggest names in rock and pop music have been pianists, and in this article, we’re going to take a look at 18 of the most famous rock and pop piano players who have made their mark on music with this amazing instrument.

 Indisputably one of the most famous piano players alive today, Elton John’s unique compositions blended elements of pop and rock that no one had seen before.

-Some of Elton John’s most recognizable songs include “Bennie and the Jets” and “Your Song.”
-His life was also the subject of the biopic Rocketman, also the title of one of his famous songs.
+Some of John’s most recognizable songs include “Bennie and the Jets” and “Your Song.”
+His life was also the subject of the biopic Rocketman and the title of one of his famous songs.

 2. Freddie Mercury

-A legendary talent lost too soon, Freddie Mercury was the frontman of the British rock band Queen and widely recognized as one of the greatest singers and song composers of all time.
+A legendary talent lost too soon, Freddie Mercury was the frontman of the British rock band Queen.
+He is widely recognized as one of the greatest singers and song composers of all time.

 While Mercury is famous for playing piano in many of the band’s favorite songs, he wasn’t some piano guru or child prodigy.
-Instead, Freddie brought bravado, energy, and excellent songs to the table.
+Instead, he brought bravado, energy, and excellent songs to the table.

 His ability to connect with crowds cemented him as one of the most famous pianists of the 20th century, regardless of his raw playing ability.

 3. Jerry Lee Lewis